Stephen Gaynor School Shares Benefits of Performing Arts Education for Students With Learning Differences

 Ruffalo goes on to say, "My teacher, Stella Adler, used to say 'we should have to pay to go to church and the theater should be free because that's where we learn about who we are as human beings'.
 For kids who have learning differences, performing arts are just another avenue for them to express themselves."

-*This information is from an external source (Stephen Gaynor School).
+2Source/Reference: Stephen Gaynor School (stephengaynor.org).
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.